gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

 ## Development and releases

 The App manifest references a pre-built multi-architecture image.
 This is intentional: Home Assistant's local App builder only sees the App directory, while this image must be built from the repository root to include the Go bridge.
-The release workflow builds the image for `amd64` and `aarch64`; users should receive the published image rather than compiling the bridge on their Home Assistant host.
+Pull requests build both supported architectures without registry access.
+When an App version change reaches the official `master` branch, the release job publishes the versioned `amd64` and `aarch64` images and their shared multi-architecture manifest to GHCR.
+Users receive that published image instead of compiling the bridge on their Home Assistant host.

 Before changing the App stage to stable, verify a fresh installation on Home Assistant OS with a real dSS: